 Looking to finish off the job on foreign soil and book their spot in quarter-final of this year’s Champions League, a well-rested Atalanta will make the trip to a downbeat Estadio de Mestalla on Tuesday night.

-While the coronavirus outbreak in Italy may have seen La Dea make just a single appearance over the past three weeks, Atalanta did secure a stunning 7-2 win away at Leece nine days ago and also landed an emphatic 4-1 victory when they hosted the Bats a fortnight ago.
+While the situation outbreak in Italy may have seen La Dea make just a single appearance over the past three weeks, Atalanta did secure a stunning 7-2 win away at Leece nine days ago and also landed an emphatic 4-1 victory when they hosted the Bats a fortnight ago.

 On the flip side, while a well-rested Atalanta might be enjoying an extended purple patch, Valencia have drastically struggled to find any momentum or form since returning from the festive break.